This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Ticks live in areas covered by brush and grass.
 They may even be found in your lawn if you live in certain areas.
 Outdoor pets can carry ticks inside the house.
 Ticks can grab onto you or your clothes when you walk by grass or brush.
 If you go into areas that contain many trees, tall grasses, and underbrush, do the following:

-- Check for ticks often: Check your clothing, hair, and skin for ticks every 2 to 3 hours while you are outdoors.
+- Check your clothing, hair, and skin for ticks.
+Shower within 2 hours of coming indoors.
 Carefully check the hairline, armpits, neck, and waist.
 Check your pets and children for ticks.
 Remove ticks from pets the same way as you remove them from people.

 When should I contact my healthcare provider?